 There is a $6.00 search charge for case records when the case number is unknown.
 Every year that is searched incurs an additional $6.00 fee.
 Copy fees are $2.00 for the first page, $0.50 for the 19 pages after that and $0.25 for additional pages thereafter.

-How To Access Kane County Vital Records Surrounding Marriage, Divorce, Birth & Death
+How To Retrieve Vital Records in Kane County Surrounding Marriage, Divorce, Birth & Death

 Vital records in Illinois are, for the most part, considered private information; marriage, birth and death records can only be issued to certain persons–such as to owners of the records, close family members and authorized persons such as legal counsel, according to Illinois State Statute (410 ILCS 535/25).